 Let’s start with some background about the different types of Electromagnetic radiation.
-Electromagnetic radiation is a form of energy produced by various electromagnetic processes.
+Electromagnetic radiation energy is produced by various electromagnetic processes.
 There are two types of electromagnetic radiation, visible light and the invisible ones such as radio waves, infrared light and X-rays.

 There are certain types of electromagnetic radiation that can be harmful to us.
-You may not be fully aware of it but on a daily basis, we use objects and appliances that give off such energy that may potentially be damaging to us.
-Examples of hazards of electromagnetic radiation of which could be cell phones, power lines and transformers.
-As we invent new wireless technologies we introduce future new hazards of electromagnetic radiation.
+You may not be fully aware of it but on a daily basis.
+But we use objects and appliances that give off such energy.
+This energy may potentially be damaging to us.
+Examples of hazards of electromagnetic radiation could be cell phones, power lines & transformers.
+As we invent new wireless technologies we introduce future new electromagnetic radiation hazards.

 Possible effects of EM Radiation exposure & Hazards of Electromagnetic Radiation

 Microwave radiation is used for communication, radar and even cooking.
 Long-term exposure to this type of radiation can cause:

 Sterility and microwave auditory effect, which is hearing buzzing or microwave pulses.

 Since mobile phones emit microwave radiation, studies show that it affects part of our brain.
 As we normally hold it close to our head whenever we use it.

 Infrared is commonly emitted by heated objects.
 High levels of infrared emission could cause Glassblower’s cataract.
 Which can be observed on welders who do not use tinted glasses when working.
 Common examples of objects that emit infrared are: